apache/fury-site/docs/specification/xlang_implementation_guide.md

 state.
-Root facades set or reset the per-operation budget only; they must not pre-reserve root type or root self bytes. `maxGraphMemoryBytes` defaults to a fixed `128 MiB`; positive configuration overrides the default; explicit non-positive configuration is invalid and must be rejected when the runtime is created.
+Root facades set or reset the per-operation budget only; they must not pre-reserve root type or root self bytes. `maxGraphMemoryBytes` defaults to a fixed `128 MiB`; positive configuration overrides the default; explicit non-positive configuration is invalid and must be rejected during configuration or Fory instance creation.
 Do not derive this budget from root input size, and do not add dynamic stream bytes-read accounting for this budget.
 Because the budget is fixed per root, read state should not mirror the configured maximum into a second active-limit field.
 Use the existing